mihajloz/movie_api/README.md

 ## Objective

-The objective of this project is to build the server-side component of the myFlix web application.
+The objective of this project is to build the server-side component of the Cinemate web application.
 This component will be responsible for handling user requests, processing data, interacting with the database, and providing the necessary information to the client-side of the application.

 ## Tech Stack